For investors who wish to develop an interest in stock markets, The Motley Fool and Seeking Alpha are two leading online expert stock tipping firms.

 Seeking Alpha is better for active traders and while the free service provides inexperienced investors with the opportunity to build up their knowledge, the sheer volume could misdirect you and waste a lot of time.
 With the paid service the inexperienced investor is likely to just follow the best-performing stocks without understanding whether that performance is likely to continue.

-Motley Fool has a wide range of services all based around long-term and has a history in most of their services that give the confidence to follow their stock picks.
+Motley Fool has a wide range of services all based around long-term investing and has a history in most of their services that give the confidence to follow their stock picks.

 In this Motley Fool vs Seeking Alpha review, Motley Fool is the safer choice with more experienced researchers, consistent long-term investment performance, and clearer direction, all inspiring far greater confidence.